 - After the Training

-After the training Teen Talk we’ll provide you with support and encouragement to use your improved knowledge, communication skills and leadership abilities in order to help your peers and take action in your schools and communities.
-You’ll connect with other Peer Educators from around your community to make a difference.
-This can including working on resources to help other people, zines, craft nights and more!
+After the training, Teen Talk can provide you with support and encouragement to use your improved knowledge, communication skills and leadership abilities in order to help your peers and take action in your schools and communities.
+You can connect with other Peer Educators from around your community to make a difference.
+This could include working on resources to help other people, zines, craft nights and more!
 Check out the full list of Peer Education volunteer activities below for more info.

 With the support of Teen Talk you’ll also have a chance to continue learning and developing skills through special presentations.
 Plus we love to celebrate our successes with the occasional volunteer appreciation party.